RobotJustina/Toretto/Prerrequisites/docker/README.md

 1. Pull this repo.
 2. Install Docker: https://docs.docker.com/install/linux/docker-ce/ubuntu/
 3. Download SDK and compiler from AutoModelCar https://github.com/AutoModelCar/AutoModelCarWiki/wiki/Cross-compile
-4. Copy and rename to sdkOdroid.tar.bz2 and compilerOdroid.tar.bz2 in this folder
+4. Copy and rename to sdkOdroid.tar.bz2 and compilerOdroid.tar.bz2 to a location you choose. copy the Dockefile there

 ## Build image
  First you need to build the image.
-Run the following on /docker:
+Run the following the fodler where both the docker file, the compiler are the sdk are stored:
 ```bash
   docker buld -t automodel .
 ```